- We are located among the beautiful farmland of Oregon (45 minutes sw of Portland), with

-adults!
-They will be familiar with the regular noises around the house and yard (i.e. children
+children and adults!
+They will be familiar with the regular noises around the house and yard

--We start potty training and leash training long before they get to their new home.
-(The pup will
+-We start potty training long before they get to their new home and usually starts using a

 - All puppies will be microchipped, have first shots and wormed if needed.

-- Puppies have valid CKC paperwork (given to buyer after breeder receives proof of
+- Puppies have valid ALAA paperwork (given to buyer after breeder receives proof of

-- Our adult dogs are checked and certified; all have scored excellent on their hips and clear eyes.
+- Our adult dogs are checked and certified; all have scored well on their hips, have passed

 Why a Labradoodle?